 Advanced Placement Program (AP)

 New York University participates in the Advanced Placement Program of the College Entrance Examination Board.
 In accordance with New York University policy, if test results are 4 or 5, depending on the subject examination, the student may receive college credit toward the degree and may not take the corresponding college-level course for credit.
-For a chart of approved AP course equivalences, click here.

 International Baccalaureate (IB)